Bktherula: 2024–present

-In March 2024, she released the sequel, LVL5 P2.
-On 14 June, 2024 Bktherula performed for Lyrical Lemonade's 2024 Summer Smash in Chicago In late 2024, Bktherula joined Ice Spice on her Y2K!
+In March 2024, Bktherula released LVL5 P2, the sequel to LVL5 P1.
+An Alternative Press profile described her as a "genre-bending rapper and singer-songwriter" with a "distinct and experimental sound that continuously pushes the boundaries of rap."
+In the spring she was a support act on part of Pink Pantheress's "Capable of Love" North American tour.
+On June 14, 2024 Bktherula performed for Lyrical Lemonade's 2024 Summer Smash in Chicago.
+In late 2024, she joined Ice Spice on her Y2K!
 World Tour in Europe.